Quaid-e-Azam Stadium

 The Quaid-e-Azam Stadium (قائدِ اعظم سٹیڈیم; also known as Mirpur Cricket Stadium) is a cricket stadium in sector F/2 Mirpur, Azad Kashmir, Pakistan.
-It is the home of Azad Jammu & Kashmir cricket team.
+It is the home of Azad Jammu and Kashmir cricket team.
 The stadium has a seating capacity of 16,000, making it the largest stadium in Azad Kashmir.

 On 11 July 2008, the Azad Jammu & Kashmir government handed over the Quaid-e-Azam Cricket Stadium to Pakistan Cricket Board (PCB) for holding national and international cricket matches.
-The PCB announced it will be installing an electrical scoreboard, floodlights and all other required facilities for holding international and national one-day matches.
+The PCB announced it would install an electrical scoreboard, floodlights and other required facilities for holding international and national one-day matches.

 Matches hosted

 The Mirpur Stadium has hosted twenty first-class matches.
 It hosted six matches of the 2012–13 Faysal Bank One Day Cup. it has also hosted three Under-19 international matches against Australia in 2007.
 In this stadium on inauguration of stadium a match was held on which Makhdoom Abbas Played Extraordinary 50+Runs.
 Due to an earthquake in September 2019, forcing the It was due to host two Quaid-e-Azam Trophy Second XI matches in October 2019, but they were shifted to Karachi after an earthquake damaged the dressing room and the team hotel.